-Poison Mushroom: Head Trip, a massive head made of metal which slows you down a lot and prevents you from jumping or shooting, and it makes strange faces too.
+Poison Mushroom: Head Trip (known as the Buddha Head in Japan), a massive head made of metal which slows you down a lot and prevents you from jumping or shooting, and it makes strange faces too.
 It can't be canceled.
 It has a distressing tendency to show up during boss fights.

 Power-Up Letdown: Vacuum Head is great for clearing away enemies and sucking up items but must be discarded if you need to do anything involving shooting your head to proceed, which is most of the time.
 Pig Head fires homing projectiles and is therefore similar to Vacuum Head but you can't get items either.
 Super Head's enhanced mobility will often send you flying into enemies or other hazards.
 Bomb Head makes you unable to do much of anything except avoid stuff while you're waiting for it to explode.
 War Head will sometimes lead to certain things being hit before you want them to.

-Public Domain Soundtrack: The Nutcracker plays during the Mad Dog/Bouncy Boundy Boss fight complete with an orchestra and composer playing the music for you.
+Public Domain Soundtrack: The Nutcracker plays during the Mad Dog/Bouncy Boundy Boss fight complete with an orchestra and composer playing the music in the background.

 Punny Name: The two puppets composing the puppeteer boss were originally named Marrio & Nettoh. (marionette)